mpnally/Terrifically-Simple-JSON/README.md

 ## _id

-The value of the `_id` property identifies the data model entity corresponding to the JSON object.
+The use of the `_id` property is fundamental to Terrifically Simple JSON.
+Rule #1 of Terrifically Simple JSON is that every JSON object corresponds to some entiry in the API data model.
+The `_id` property provides a direct way of saying which entity it is.
-Tts value is always a URI (possibly relative).
+Its value is the URL of the corresponding data model entity for the JSON object that inbcludes it.
 Here is an example of its use:

 ```JSON